PagerTree/prometheus-grafana-alertmanager-example/README.md

 It appears some people have reported no data appearing in Grafana.
 If this is happening to you be sure to check the time range being queried within Grafana to ensure it is using Today's date with current time.

 ## Mac Users
-The node-exporter does not run the same as Mac and Linux.
-Node-Exporter is not designed to run on Mac and in fact cannot collect metrics from the Mac OS due to the differences between Mac and Linux OS's.
-I recommend you comment out the node-exporter section in the `docker-compose.yml` file and instead just use the cAdvisor.
+Node-Exporter is not designed to run on Mac and in fact cannot collect metrics from the Mac OS.
+I recommend you comment out the node-exporter section in the [docker-compose.yml](docker-compose.yml) file and instead just use the cAdvisor.

-# Interesting Projects that use this Repo
-Several projects utilize this Prometheus stack.
-Here's the list of projects:

-* [Docker Pulls](https://github.com/vegasbrianc/docker-pulls) - Visualize Docker-Hub pull statistics with Prometheus
-* [GitHub Monitoring](https://github.com/vegasbrianc/github-monitoring) - Monitor your GitHub projects with Prometheus
-* [Traefik Reverse Proxy/Load Balancer Monitoring](https://github.com/vegasbrianc/docker-traefik-prometheus) - Monitor the popular Reverse Proxy/Load Balancer Traefik with Prometheus

-*Have an intersting Project which use this Repo?
-Submit yours to the list*